 These medications block the effects of leukotrienes, immune system chemicals that cause asthma symptoms.
 Leukotriene modifiers can help prevent symptoms for up to 24 hours.
 Examples include:

 - Zileuton (Zyflo)

-In rare cases, montelukast has been linked to psychological reactions, such as agitation, aggression, hallucinations, depression and suicidal thinking.
-See your doctor right away if you have any unusual reaction.
+In rare cases, montelukast is linked to psychological reactions, such as agitation, aggression, hallucinations, depression and suicidal thinking.
+See your health care provider right away if you have any unusual reaction.

 Long-acting beta agonists (LABAs)

-These bronchodilator (brong-koh-DIE-lay-tur) medications open up narrowed airways and reduce swelling.
-Their effects last at least 12 hours, and they're used to control moderate to severe asthma and to prevent nighttime symptoms.
-LABAs are used on a regular schedule along with inhaled corticosteroids.
+These bronchodilator (brong-koh-DIE-lay-tur) medications open airways and reduce swelling for at least 12 hours.
+They're used on a regular schedule to control moderate to severe asthma and to prevent nighttime symptoms.
 Although they're effective, they've been linked to severe asthma attacks.
 For this reason, LABAs are taken only in combination with an inhaled corticosteroid.
-Examples of LABAs include: